KantaraInitiative/WG-ANCR/TPI/TPI Spec.md

 This specification is offered as a contribution to the ISO/IEC SC27 WG5 body of work, as it extends the ISO/IEC 29100 privacy and security framework into operational trust applications.

-The Notice Record, generated from TPI's, enables operational 'online' transparency by the use of the controls in ISO/IEC 29184.
+The Notice Record, generated from TPIs, enables operational 'online' transparency by the use of the controls in ISO/IEC 29184.
 This can be further evidenced with an anchored notice and mirrored (digitally twinned) notice consent receipts [again ISO/IEC 29184, Appendix B], again generated from a TPI Notice Record.

 # Why was this specification written?

-TPI's aim to help standardize digital transparency and dramatically improve the safety, security, and usability of digital transparency for people.
+TPIs aim to help standardize digital transparency and dramatically improve the safety, security, and usability of digital transparency for people.
 It does so by providing a set of metrics to quickly assess if and how digital privacy is operating at the moment.

 Currently, there is no way for people to see who is tracking them and how digitally exposed people are in context.
-Data control, access, and privacy rights requests and response time, TPI's indicate if the digital information provided upon contact with a digital service is capable of meeting this basic requirement and capable of dynamic data access and controls.
+Data control, access, and privacy rights requests and response time, TPIs indicate if the digital information provided upon contact with a digital service is capable of meeting this basic requirement and capable of dynamic data access and controls.

 Digital transparency around why, who, and where behind a data request is as important as security and privacy of identifiers and attributes.
 Without standardized digital transparency it is difficult if not impossible to make decisions about the creation and subsequent necessary, tracking and monitoring of personal data and digital identifiers.